 While raising her four sons she began work as a Special Education Itinerant Teacher and Early Intervention Provider throughout Westchester for children 2-5 years old.
 There she demonstrated patience, her natural love of children, and an understanding of children with a wide range of developmental delays.
 Her responsibilities included:

 - Behavior modification strategies

 - Collaborating with therapists, co-workers, supervisors, and parents

 She is an active member of her church where she chairs the annual dinner dance and organizes the weekly fellowship.
-During the summer of 2009, she hosted and welcomed an 8-year-old Fresh Air Fund child in her home for two weeks.
+Carmella has hosted and welcomed Fresh Air Fund children in her home.
 She is a member of the PTA and supports and chaperones Youth to Youth community programs for middle school students.
-She continues to pursue professional development opportunities including, Autism Awareness, Handwriting Without Tears, and Floortime.
+She continues to pursue professional development opportunities including, Autism Awareness, Handwriting Without Tears, Floortime, Mindfulness, and Social Thinking.